 It is a good habit to only add as many pellets at required for the cook (without running out) instead of filling the hopper up to the top each time.
 Filling the hopper right up may result in the pellets sitting for extended periods of time potentially absorbing moisture.

 Sandy biscuits in fire-pot

 After operating the Z Grills smoker at high temperatures, minerals like silica in the wood can melt and then stick together to form a chunk, almost like a flat biscuit of hard, sandy material.
 It may even have shiny glass-like surfaces, like shown in the example below.

 These will only occur with certain varieties of wood and are nothing to be concerned about.
 Just break these up carefully and vacuum out.
 These biscuits can form fairly quickly, so if using a pellet that is know to cause them, be sure to clean out the fire-pot after every cook.

-While cleaning out the fire-pot be careful not to heavily knock the ignition rod at the base of the fire-pot during cleaning.
+While cleaning out the fire-pot be careful not to heavily knock the ignition rod at the base of the fire-pot as it can be damaged.